sartography/SpiffWorkflow/doc/bpmn/gateways.rst

 Exclusive Gateway
 ^^^^^^^^^^^^^^^^^

-Exclusive gateways are used when exactly one alternative can be selected.
+Exclusive Gateways are used when exactly one alternative can be selected.

 Suppose our products are T-shirts and we offer product C in several colors.
 After the user selects a product, we check to see it if is customizable.
 Our default